pagemodel/page-model-tools/docs/page-model-gen-readme.md

 # .pagemodel file syntax

 ## Syntax Highlighter
+It is recommended to install the .pagemodel syntax highlighter in your editor for working with .pagemodel files.

 #### TextMate Bundle
 TextMate bundles can be imported into TextMate, IntelliJ, VS Code, and other editors.